charisseysabel/chysbl-blog/_posts/2017-07-03-up-and-running-with-webpack.markdown

 categories: tutorial
 ---

-One of the most important things you have to have in your toolkit these days is the ability to use _Webpack_ — and for a good reason.
+One of the most important things you have to have in your toolkit these days is the ability to use [Webpack](https://webpack.js.org/) — and for a good reason.
 Webpack is a module bundler.
 It takes your assets — your JS files, CSS, images, etc — and outputs it as a single file, saving you with tons of trips back and forth from the server.

 I gotta admit, the first time I’ve set up my own Webpack configuration file, I was pretty stoked and nervous and overwhelmed at the same time.
 But its important to know that Webpack is just another javascript file.
 It’s just a configuration file that you set up and run on the command line that will automatically does what you tell it to do.
 It is incredibly powerful, so its worth investing some time learning it.

-These days, its impossible to build the frontend of a scalable application without using some sort of module bundler as a part of the dev environment.
-And although I like the possibilities and solution brought by module bundlers, I also hate the fact that I always have to set it up first before doing any actual coding 😒

 In this post, we’ll set up a basic webpack configuration file.

 ## Install Node and NPM
-To get started, we have to install _Node.js_ first.
+To get started, we have to install [Node.js](https://nodejs.org/en/) first.
 Node.js (or simply called “Node”) is an API that allows you to use Javascript on the server.
-We need to install it so that we can access _NPM_ (or Node Package Manager).
+We need to install it so that we can access [NPM](https://www.npmjs.com/) (or Node Package Manager).
 According to the Node.js website, NPM is the largest ecosystem of open source libraries in the world — and that includes Webpack.
 If you’re pulling your hair out trying to implement a solution for your problem, look around in the npm website; a library might already exist that solves the same problem that you have.
 NPM comes with the Node.js installer but make sure that you have the latest stable version of npm:

 `sudo npm install npm@latest -g`
+(You might have to omit “sudo” if you’re using Windows)
 Note: the `-g` flag allows you to install npm “globally”, meaning you don’t need to install it again if you create another project because its readily available in your machine.
 Omitting the flag only installs it in the local folder where you ran the command.

-To check the version that you have, run:
-`npm -v` to check the version of npm and,
+To check the version of npm that you have, run `npm -v` and, `​node -v` to check the version of node.
+At the time of this writing, I’m using v5.0.3 of NPM and v8.1.2 of Node.
-`node -v` to check the version of node that you’re using.

 #### Create your package.json file
-Once you’re in your project folder, run:
-`npm init` -> _link to npm init reference_
-This creates a file called `package.json` for you.
+Once you’re in your project folder, run (`npm init`)[https://docs.npmjs.com/cli/init] This creates a file called `package.json` for you.
 It will ask you a bunch of questions about your project but you can just simply skip through them by pressing enter.
 Alternatively, you can skip the questions entirely by adding the `-y || --yes` flag.

 So what exactly is a `package.json` file?
 Imagine that you want to upload your work on GitHub or you simply want to distribute your app.
 It doesn’t make sense to upload all your app’s dependencies* on GitHub because that can be a ridiculously huge list and you don’t want other developers to manually install those dependencies themselves.
 What `package.json` does is that it helps you keep track of your application’s dependencies.
 You can then upload this single file to GitHub and anyone who wants to run your application locally can just refer to it and run a simple `npm install` to install everything in one go.